 FOR IMMEDIATE RELEASE: September 14, 2012

-SCHUMER ANNOUNCES $650K DEPT. OF JUSTICE INVESTMENT FOR MONROE COUNTY; INVESTMENT WILL IMPROVE RESPONSE TO DOMESTIC CRIME
+SCHUMER ANNOUNCES $900K DEPT. OF JUSTICE INVESTMENT FOR ERIE COUNTY; INVESTMENT WILL IMPROVE RESPONSE TO DOMESTIC CRIME

-DOJ Funding Through the Schumer-Sponsored Violence Against Women Act Will Support Monroe County Work to Protect Victims of Domestic Violence, Stalking, Abuse
+DOJ Funding Through the Schumer-Sponsored Violence Against Women Act Will Support Erie County Work to Protect Victims of Domestic Violence, Stalking, Abuse

-Schumer: By Supporting Monroe County and Local Prosecutors, We Can Respond Quickly to Violence and Help Keep Women Safe from Predators and Abusers
+Schumer: By Supporting Erie County and Local Prosecutors, We Can Respond Quickly to Violence and Help Keep Women Safe from Predators and Abusers

-"Protecting women from abusers and predators is an enormous priority, and this investment will help keep Monroe County residents safe by improving response to violence and assault, help protect victims and prosecute offenders” said Schumer.
-“I am pleased such an important federal investment is being made in Monroe County and that our law enforcement officials and prosecutors will have access to the support they need to help keep women safe.”
+“Protecting women from abusers and predators is an enormous priority, and this investment will help keep Erie County residents safe by improving response to violence and assault and help protect victims and prosecute offenders” said Schumer.
+“I am pleased such an important federal investment is being made in Erie County and that our law enforcement officials and prosecutors will have access to the support they need to help keep women safe.”

 The Grants to Encourage Arrest Policies and Enforcement of Protection Orders Program (Arrest Program) implements certain provisions of the Violence Against Women Act, of which Schumer was an original sponsor.
 Senator Schumer has been a constant advocate for this program and the work to enhance victim safety and offender accountability in cases of domestic violence, dating violence, sexual assault and stalking by encouraging jurisdictions to implement pro-arrest policies as an effective intervention that is part of a coordinated community response.
 An integral component of the Arrest Program is the creation and enhancement of collaborative partnerships between criminal justice agencies, victim services providers, and community organizations which respond to sexual assault, domestic violence, dating violence and stalking.